The Bears’ 2018 NFL season was both unexpected and memorable.

 On special teams, Piñeiro clearly isn’t the answer to the Bears’ kicking problems.
 He missed two field goals in Sunday night’s loss to the Rams and has currently missed four of his last seven field goals.

-Fans and Bears Bloggers Weigh in on Bears’ Issues
+Fans and Bears Bloggers Weigh in on the Bears’ Issues

 For lifelong Bears fans, like Chris Piers, it hurts to root for a team that consistently falls short of expectations.